egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 That package name is `bind9`; not `bind`, `named`, `name`, nor `isc-bind` (or that infernal `isc-dhcp-server`); once again, package name is `bind9`.
 Systemd unit name (both .service and .socket) for bind9 shall be `bind9.service`.

-If a server-class package requires more than one unit, then its unit name get lengthened with a '-<function>' suffix.
+If a server-class package requires more than one unit, then additional but related unit name get lengthened with a '-<function>' suffix.
 The original and first unit name does not need to be lengthened.

 Bind9 has only has a primary and a lesser functions, so only needs one unique name for a systemd unit: `bind9.service` and `bind9-resolvconf.service`.